Retatrutide Dosage for Adults: Starting Dose, Titration & Max Dose

 Formula: Dose (mg) ÷ Concentration (mg/mL) = Volume to draw (mL)

-Example: You have a 10mg vial reconstituted with 2mL bacteriostatic water → Concentration = 5mg/mL
+Example: A 10mg vial reconstituted with 2mL bacteriostatic water gives a concentration of 5mg/mL.

 | Vial Size | BAC Water Added | Concentration | 2mg Draw | 4mg Draw | 8mg Draw | 12mg Draw |